HiPPO Zoo: Explicit Memory Mechanisms for Interpretable State Space Models: Methods and Results

-\paragraph{Induced History Measures} This perspective makes the effect of salience on memory explicit.
-Let $\omega_1(\tau_1)$ denote the standard HiPPO history measure in warped time.
-The corresponding measure in real time is given by the pushforward under $\varphi^{-1}$, $\omega_0(t_0) = \omega_1(\varphi(t_0)) \ g(t_0)$.
-Consequently, salience directly reshapes the memory measure over real time.
-Regions with large $g(t)$ are assigned more weight and are therefore represented more accurately.
-Because the OP basis is defined with respect to this measure, salience also alters the effective basis functions used to represent the past, yielding an adaptive representation of history (see schematic in Fig.~\ref{fig:salience_volterra_combo}A).
+Consequently, salience directly reshapes the history measure over real time: the weight assigned to a past input at time $s$ depends both on its local salience $g(s)$ and on its accumulated warped-time distance from the present.
+Because the OP basis is defined with respect to this measure, salience also alters the effective basis functions used to represent the past, yielding an adaptive representation of history (see schematic in Fig.~\ref{fig:salience_volterra_combo}B).
 This suggests a natural test: can a learned salience signal recover structured, interpretable memory allocation on a task that requires distinguishing informative from uninformative inputs?

 \paragraph{Selective Copying Experiment} We evaluate Salience HiPPO on an iterative selective copying task designed to probe adaptive memory allocation.
 Each episode consists of an input phase containing informative tokens interleaved with uninformative tokens, followed by a write phase where the model must output the informative tokens in order.